River Place vs Spicewood Elementary: 2025 TEA Scores, Feeders, and Prices

 What is River Place Elementary’s TEA rating?

 River Place Elementary received an overall C rating with a score of 79 out of 100 from the Texas Education Agency in 2025.
-The school earned 6 of 7 possible TEA distinctions despite the lower overall score.
+The campus earned 6 of 6 possible TEA distinctions despite the lower overall score.

 What is Spicewood Elementary’s TEA rating?

-Spicewood Elementary received an overall B rating with a score of 86 out of 100 from the Texas Education Agency in 2025, earning 6 of 7 possible distinctions.
+Spicewood Elementary received an overall B rating with a score of 86 out of 100 from the Texas Education Agency in 2025, earning 6 of 6 possible distinctions at the elementary level.

 Are River Place and Spicewood in the same school district?

 No. River Place Elementary is part of Leander ISD and Spicewood Elementary is part of Round Rock ISD.
-The two schools are only a few miles apart in northwest Austin but belong to different districts with separate feeder patterns.
+The two campuses sit only a few miles apart in northwest Travis County but belong to different districts with separate feeder patterns.

 What is the median home price near River Place vs Spicewood Elementary?

-What high schools do River Place and Spicewood Elementary feed into?
+What middle and high schools do River Place and Spicewood Elementary feed into?

 Ready to Find Your Home?